GabrielSlima/blog/articles/clean-code-comments.md

     So without further ado let's get into it!
     <h3>Why comments are bad?</h3>
     <p>
         Lately I've been seeing code as a form of art.
-Wait...what?.Yeah, I know.
+Wait...what?
+Yeah, I know.
         <br>
         The last few months I've been looking at my code as a way of expressing my thoughts about something, about a solution, of course.
         It's natural that when we enjoy doing something we want to do it well.
 Even if it's simple...well, at least I think in this